olivercederborg/olivercederborg/README.md

 <br>

 <p align="center">
-  I am a self-taught designer and frontend developer, currently employed as a full-time frontend developer.<br/> Aside from my professional work, I have a passion for building custom keyboards, customizing my work environment, and constantly seeking new opportunities for growth and improvement in my developer skills.
+  I am a developer with a passion for great design and user experience, currently employed as a full-time frontend developer.<br/>
+  Aside from my professional work, I have a passion for building custom keyboards, customizing my work environment, and constantly seeking new opportunities for growth and improvement in my developer skills.
 </p>